 Configure options to required to communicate with the email server.

-Enter the password for the user name that will be used to connect to the mail server.
+Enter the name of the user account that will be used to connect to the mail server.

 |This server requires an encrypted connection (SSL)||Select this check box if the server requires an encrypted Secure Sockets Layer (SSL) connection.|